CrimsonAS/qmlbench/README.md

-#qmlbench
+# qmlbench

+qmlbench is a tool for benchmarking Qt, QML and QtQuick as a whole stack rather than in isolation.
+The benchmarks it provides exercise a very large part of Quick, QML, Gui, Core, and as a result can be considered a decent metric for overall Qt performance.

+As with any benchmarking, if you want reliable results, the first thing you must attend to is ensuring that the system under test is doing the absolute minimum possible.
+"Typical" operating systems (OS X, Ubuntu, ...) all have a lot of "background noise" in the form of file indexing, automatic updates.
+All of this should be disabled if possible.
+You may want to consider disabling networking for the duration of the benchmarking run to help keep things "quiet".

+In terms of running applications, you should have the bare minimum if at all possible.
+No email clients, no IRC, no media players.
+Only your terminal, and qmlbench should be running.
+If possible (e.g. on Linux), you may want to even look into setting up a custom desktop environment session that doesn't launch anything else (so no gnome-session etc).

+Remember: Any background process that might pop up will cause instability in the results!

+# shells

+qmlbench provides a number of "shells", which are the contaners for the benchmarking logic.
+Different shells work in different ways, and might measure different things.

+## sustained-fps shell

-qmlbench provides a set of simple benchmarks which aim to find how many times a certain operation can be performed per frame while still sustaining a perfect velvet framerate.
+The sustained-fps shell provides a measure of how many times a certain operation can be performed per frame while sustaining a velvet smooth framerate matching the host's screen refresh rate.

-You can also view it as a test of: *How much stuff can I do before things start to fall apart.*
+Summarized, it can be looked at as a test of:
+*How much stuff can I do before things start to fall apart.*.

-The benchmarks excersice a very large part of the Qt Quick / QML / Qt Gui / Qt Core stack and can in many ways be considered a decent metric for overall Qt performance.

-##before you start
+Note that the sustained-fps shell _requires_ a stable frame rate (see the prerequisites section), which is often hard for systems to provide, so this shell may not be a good choice for you, and may not be appropriate for automated regression testing.

+### prerequisites

-As already mentioned, the goal is to find how much is possible while hitting a perfect framerate.
+As already mentioned, the goal of the sustained-fps shell is to find how much is possible while hitting a perfect framerate.
 So the first goal is to verify that your system is capable of hitting a perfect framerate at all.
 This is called the swap test.
-Test it by running:
+Test it by running the following, and observing the screen:

 > ./qmlbench --decide-fps

-and observe.
 If you see a pulsating purple rectangle you are in good shape.
 If you see flashes of red and/or blue or if the purple rectangle has horizontal regions of red and blue, your system is not able to hit a perfect framerate.

-Fix that first.

-The second thing one needs to do is to kill absolutely every running thing on the computer.
-Webbrowser typically suck a lot of juice at random points in time.
-Same with mail clients, irc clients, media players, etc. When you benchmark, run only your terminal and the benchmarking application.
-Disable system wide file indexing in your OS, etc..
-Any background process that might pop up will cause instability in the results.
+Fix that first, or you will not get stable/sensible results from the sustained-fps shell.

-The third thing is that if your system is running with the 'basic' render loop (QSG_INFO=1 in the environment will tell you), you will most likely not be able to get velvet FPS because the animations are timer driven and will skip once or twice per frame by default.
-If threaded is not an option for whatever reason, try with QSG_RENDER_LOOP=windows (which uses vsync driven animations)
+Lastly, check if your system is running with the 'basic' render loop (QSG_INFO=1 in the environment will tell you).
+If you are, you will most likely not be able to get velvet FPS because the animations are timer driven and will skip once or twice per frame by default.
+If threaded is not an option for whatever reason, try with QSG_RENDER_LOOP=windows (which uses vsync driven animations).

+## static-count shell

+The static-count shell constantly performs a set number of operations (the staticCount property in benchmarks) each frame.
+It is useful for profiling.

+You can override the staticCount value by passing a `--count N` command line argument, where N is the staticCount you want to use instead.

+## frame-count shell

+The frame-count shell constantly performs a set number of operations each frame, for a given amount of (real world) time, and counts the number of frames the window is able to generate.
+If the GL drivers & OS support it, vsync will be disabled.

 ##the qmlbench tool